Dangereye/portfolio-v2/README.md

 # Portfolio v2

-A summary of my skills, knowledge and experience, current services offered, preferences and intentions.
+A summary of my knowledge, current services offered, preferences and intentions.
 Also, providing a convenient way to view my latest work live and take a peek behind the scenes - while allowing further expansion and development of my skills and experience.

 ## Features